chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

 * Release Admin
 * Task Owner
 * Task Team
+* Watcher

+**Note** You can add yourself as a *Watcher* on tasks to receive email notifications when events occur on those tasks.
+To add users as watchers on a task, you must have the edit task permission.

 To edit the default notification email for a specific event, click **Edit message** for that event.
 You can customize the email template that will be sent when the notification event is triggered.